Gianeh/auto-pac-man/README.md

 # Auto Pac-Man – Deep Q-Learning

-This branch implements a deep Q-learning solution for Pac-Man using neural networks to approximate the Q function.
-In this branch, you will find implementations using both a Convolutional Neural Network (CNN) and a Multilayer Perceptron (MLP).
-The CNN version has produced valid results on all maps, while the MLP version—though included for experimentation—is not well-suited for the complex ClassicGrid map (from Berkeley) and requires additional tuning to perform reliably even on the simpler test maps used in the DP and RL branches.
+Deep Q-learning solution for Pac-Man.
+This branch hosts solutions using both a Convolutional Neural Network (CNN) and a Multilayer Perceptron (MLP).
+While the CNN version has produced valid results on all maps, the MLP version — though included for experimentation — is not well-suited for the complex ClassicGrid map (from [Berkeley AI Pac-Man Projects](https://ai.berkeley.edu/project_overview.html)) and requires additional tuning to perform reliably even on the simpler test maps used in the DP and RL branches.

 > **Disclaimer:**
 > All code in this branch is experimental and no longer deeply maintained.
 Feel free to experiment and propose edits!